jcdarwin/readk.it/README.md

 Readk.it has been designed to take advantage of responsive design techniques in order to provide a seamless digital reading experience when the EPUB file is accessed via a browser, but where the EPUB file can also fallback to standard behaviour on dedicated EPUB reading devices (in which case Readk.it is quiesecent).

-No modifications to any existing EPUB files should be necessary in order to allow the EPUB to be read using Readk.it, however a better reading experience than is currently possible on most dedicated EPUB reading devices can be acheived by coupling Readk.it with content created using responsive design techniques (see the Readk.it Manifesto for a simple example).
+No modifications to any existing EPUB files should be necessary in order to allow the EPUB to be read using Readk.it.
+However, a better reading experience than is currently possible on most dedicated EPUB reading devices can be acheived by coupling Readk.it with content created using responsive design techniques (see the Readk.it Manifesto for a simple example).

 Readk.it has come about because EPUB, in spite of the potential that the standard allows, is being restricted by a lack of features and standardisation on the part of dedicated vendor reading systems.
 Given that the modern browser is ubiquitous on mobile devices, it makes sense to provide a reading system that allows EPUB to take advantage of its capabilities.